steve3535/gitlab-university/day-2-new/3-your-first-ci.md

 # Tutorial: Creating Your First GitLab CI/CD Pipeline

-## Overview
-In this tutorial, you'll learn how to create and run your very first CI/CD pipeline in GitLab.
-We'll create a simple pipeline that outputs a "Hello" message.

-**Time Required:** ~15-20 minutes
 **Prerequisites:**
 - A GitLab.com account
 - A phone number for account verification